YashKandoi/Barcode_Generator/README.md

 pip install -r requirements.txt

 ### Run API
+Create a secret API key from https://platform.openai.com/account/api-keys and paste it in openai_key.txt

+If the key does not seem to work, then create a new OpenAI account with a different phone number and create a new key from that account

 Open a terminal and run the following command: python3 PostmanRunner.py

 Let the program run in the background